alelouis/alelouis-site/content/blog/2017-12-11-visual-probabilities.md

 - Conditional density : $p(x\mid \theta)$
 - Likelihood : $L(\theta\mid x)$

-<span style="color:red">Warning : this is not supposed to be a rigorous approach by any means, just intermediates mental models that could help some of you gaining intuitions about the formulas.</span>
+<span class="warning">Warning : this is not supposed to be a rigorous approach by any means, just intermediates mental models that could help some of you gaining intuitions about the formulas.</span>

 ## Joint probability density
 Joint density describe co-occurrence of events.
 In terms of continuous densities they are often noted as follow :